harness/developer-hub/docs/continuous-delivery/cd-execution/cv-category/verify-deployments-with-sumologic.md

 Harness Continuous Verification (CV) integrates with Sumo Logic to:

 * Verify that the deployed service is running safely and performing automatic rollbacks.
-* Apply machine learning to every deployment for the purpose of identifying and flagging anomalies in future deployments.
+* Apply machine learning to every deployment to identify and flag anomalies in future deployments.

 This topic describes how to set up a Sumo Logic health source when adding a CV step to your Continuous Deployment (CD).